quixio/quix-streams/docs/api-reference/csharp/IStreamConsumer.Events.md

 ## IStreamConsumer.Events Property

-Gets the consumer for accessing event related information of the stream such as event definitions and values
+Gets the consumer for accessing event related information of the stream such as event definitions and values.

 ```csharp
 QuixStreams.Streaming.Models.StreamConsumer.StreamEventsConsumer Events { get; }